Pinebrook, Texas

 Pinebrook is an unincorporated community and census-designated place (CDP) in Grimes County, Texas, United States.
 It was first listed as a CDP prior to the 2020 census.

-It is in the southeast part of the county, 2 mi southwest of Plantersville and 17 mi southeast of Navasota.
+The CDP is in the southeastern part of the county, 2 mi southwest of Plantersville and 17 mi southeast of Navasota.
 An extension of the Aggie Expressway (Texas State Highway 249) is slated to pass just south of the community.
 The highway leads southeast 40 mi to Interstate 45 at Aldine, north of Houston.

+Demographics

+Pinebrook first appeared as a census designated place in the 2020 U.S. census.

+2020 census

 Education

 It is within Navasota Independent School District, which operates Navasota High School.